DoctorMcKay/node-steam-session/README.md

 - A login session is successfully started with credentials, you're using email Steam Guard, and you supplied a valid `steamGuardMachineToken`*
 - A login session is successfully started with credentials, then you supplied a valid code to [`submitSteamGuardCode`](#submitsteamguardcodeauthcode)*
 - A login session is successfully started, and `DeviceConfirmation` or `EmailConfirmation` are among the valid guards
+	- This case covers [QR logins](#startwithqrdetails), since a QR login is a device confirmation under the hood

 \* = in these cases, we expect to only have to poll once before login succeeds.